Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy.

 Attendance at Public Meeting

-The times, dates, and locations of the public meetings are listed in this SUPPLEMENTARY INFORMATION section.
+The times, dates, and locations of the public meetings are listed in the SUPPLEMENTARY INFORMATION section of this document.
 If you plan to attend the public meeting, please notify the ASRAC staff at firstname.lastname@example.org.

 Please note that foreign nationals participating in the public meeting or webinar are subject to advance security screening procedures which require advance notice prior to attendance at the public meeting.
 If a foreign national wishes to participate in the public meeting or webinar, please inform DOE as soon as possible by contacting Ms. Regina Washington at (202) 586-1214 or by email: Regina.Washington@ee.doe.gov so that the necessary procedures can be completed.